You Made It Weird with Pete Holmes: History

 While initially focusing on interviews with comedians, an increasing number of guests from other fields have appeared on the show, including musicians, pastors, scientists, and authors.
 Katie Levine is the producer of the podcast.

 The show is usually recorded in-studio at the Nerdist studio at Meltdown Comics in Los Angeles, California.
 Since March 21, 2012, Holmes has recorded multiple live episodes of the podcast, including in Austin at South by Southwest, New York, Bloomington, Chicago, Montreal, Quebec, San Francisco, Los Angeles at the LA Riot Festival, and Toronto at Just For Laughs.
 These have featured several guests rather than the usual one, and focus more on comedy rather than the in-depth discussion of a regular episode.

-In August of 2020, a spin-off version of the show entitled We Made It Weird aired its first episode.
+In August 2020, a spin-off version of the show entitled We Made It Weird aired its first episode.
 The show is much like the original in its format and topics covered; however, unlike the celebrity guests that make up episodes of You Made It Weird, We Made it Weird consists solely of Holmes and his wife, Valerie, on every episode.
 The show has been described by Holmes as a weekly catch-up between the two, and it airs on Fridays.